-Holi is a colourful and beautiful festival but a noisy one for sure.
+Holi is a colourful and beautiful festival but a messy one for sure.
 Many people would prefer a quiet Holi-day, but it is hard to find much-required respite during this popular Hindu festival.
-Vacationing to a peaceful place is a better way to celebrate a pollution-free Holi.
-However, it is challenging to find such quiet and beautiful places to escape Holi.
+Vacationing in a peaceful place is a better way to celebrate a chaos-free Holi.
+However, it is challenging to find such quiet and beautiful places to escape Holi 2022.
 A tour around these scenic and less crowded destinations lets you savour the beauty of nature even more.
-A silent Holi amid nature is a unique experience!
+A peaceful Holi amid nature is a unique experience!

 QUIET WEEKEND GETAWAYS NEAR DELHI

 Pangot, located about 15 km away from Nainital and a few hours' drive from Delhi, is a lesser-known hiking paradise.
 Pangot is far away from the urban callings, so much so that, 'shopping' means one general store and two tea stalls!
 Yes, it is literally a quiet place.
 It is an ideal place to travel to escape the Holi madness and spend more private and quality time with your loved ones.
 And if it still isn't quite enough, there is a hiking trail up to Naina Peak.

 Overlooked, thanks to the other popular hill stations found in Himachal Pradesh, Shoja is a beautiful little scenic hamlet.
 An overnight bus ride from Delhi to reach this lesser-known paradise may wear you out, but the exhaustion falls away once you get here.
 Enriched with all the appeal of the classic Himalayan hill town and hiking trails leading off to beautiful viewpoints, Shoja is a lovely spot to sit back and relax.
 Jalori Pass, Serolsar Lake, and Waterfall Point are a few nearby attractions.

 QUIET WEEKEND GETAWAYS FROM MUMBAI